flutter/website/src/docs/perf/app-size.md

 A closer result can be obtained by creating a release archive as described in the [iOS create build archive instructions][].
-If bitcode is enabled on your project, you will also have the option to rebuild from bitcode.
-This option should be selected if it is available, to more closely match what the App Store will produce for your application.
+If bitcode is enabled on your project, you also have the option to rebuild from bitcode.
+This option should be selected if it is available, to more closely match what the App Store produces for your application.
 You can also select app thinning for a specific phone architecture, which should be very close to the final IPA size from the store for that device.